skip to content

 Visitors

-Mr Feng Tian joined the NanoEngineering group as a visiting PhD student in 2023.
-He received his Bachelor's degree in Electronic Science and Technology from Hunan University in 2018 and now he is a PhD student in Zhejiang University.
-His current research focuses on the in-sensor computing and spectrometers.
+Mr Xinyu Cai joined the NanoEngineering group as a visiting PhD student in 2023.
+He received his Bachelor's degree in Electronic Science and Technology from Hebei University of Technology in 2020 and now he is a PhD student in Zhejiang University.
+His current research focuses on biosensors and biosensing systems based on organic electrochemical transistors.

 PhD Students